 Winner: Thinkific (Try Thinkific Now)

-Although both platforms offer superb security features, Thinkific takes the cup.
+Although both Thinkific and Teachable platforms offer superb security features, Thinkific takes the cup.

-It has a slight edge over Teachable with regard to maintaining the maximum amount of uptime, as well as providing a higher number of security measures to protect data and payment transactions online.
+It has a slight edge over Teachable regarding maintaining the maximum amount of uptime and providing a higher number of security measures to protect data and payment transactions online.

-I hope this article has helped you understand the differences between Thinkific and Teachable.
-While both of these platforms will work, there are certain bells and whistles that may appeal to you even more from one platform compared to the other.
+I hope this article has helped you understand the key features and key differences between Thinkific and Teachable.
+While both Thinkific and Teachable of these learning management systems will work, sure bells and whistles may appeal to you even more from a one-course platform than the other.

-Personally, I think Thinkific is the best platform for most, especially considering their free plan to get started.
+Personally, Thinkific is the best platform for most, especially considering their free plan to get started.

-If you want to learn about more educational software like Kajabi or Learnworlds, consider reviewing my post that explains the best online course platforms available.
+If you want to learn about more educational software, consider reviewing my post explaining the best online course platforms available.
+Also, if you aren’t sure if Thinkific is the one for you just yet, check out my Thinkific review to dive deeper into the platform.

-The bottom line is, both platforms are high-quality online course platforms, and you won’t go wrong with either one depending on your needs.
+The bottom line is that both Thinkific and Teachable platforms are high-quality online courses platforms, and you won’t go wrong with either one depending on your needs.